 Photo 2: Apply stain

-Results of the sealer test
+Results of the wood stain sealer test

 Most stain manufacturers make prestain conditioners, but you’ll get better results with the method we show here.
 We’re using a wipe-on oil finish as the sealer.
 The key is to apply a thin base coat to partially seal the wood before wood staining.
 Sanding sealers, dewaxed shellac and wipe-on finishes will all do the trick.